Many personal injury claims are based on negligence, including motor vehicle accidents, premises liability claims, and wrongful death.

 A duty is a legal requirement arising out of law or custom.
 The relationship between two parties generally establishes the duty of care.
 In personal injury cases, the duty of care typically involves a party taking reasonable steps to avoid harming others.

-For example, a doctor owes patients a duty to provide medical care that meets or exceeds the accepted standard of care.
+A breach of duty example would be, a doctor owes patients a duty to provide medical care that meets or exceeds the accepted standard of care.
 Motorists owe a duty to other people using the road to drive safely and obey traffic laws.
-Property owners owe a duty to guests and visitors to maintain premises in a safe condition.
+Property owners owe a duty to guests and visitors to maintain the premises in a safe condition.

 Breaching the Duty of Care